Texas Bbq$$deep-ellumMon 11:00-15:00, Tue-Thu 11:00-20:00, Fri 11:00-21:00, Sat 11:00-22:00, Sun 11:00-21:00

 Tip: Go Tuesday or Wednesday for the most relaxed experience.
 Arrive at 11am on weekends or the pork chop will be gone.

 A Lake Highlands chef-driven taqueria that starts serving at 7:30am and closes by 9pm.
-The breakfast tacos and slow-braised fillings place it consistently on D Magazine's best lists despite being far from the tourist circuit.
+Order the breakfast tacos; slow-braised fillings that change weekly.

 Order: Breakfast tacos; slow-braised fillings that change weekly.

 An Oak Cliff Tex-Mex hold-out in the same W Illinois Avenue spot since 1949.
-The enchiladas here are as honest as Tex-Mex gets: chili gravy, fresh tortillas, and none of the compromise that larger operations introduce.
+The enchiladas here are as honest as Tex-Mex gets: chili gravy, fresh tortillas.

 Order: Cheese enchiladas.
 Combination plate.
 Chips and queso on arrival.